William Frederick Travers O'Connor

 Lieutenant-Colonel Sir William Frederick Travers O'Connor (30 July 1870 – 14 December 1943) was an Irish diplomat and officer in the British and British Indian armies.
-He is remembered for his travels in Asia, cartography, study and publication of local cultures and language, his actions on the Younghusband expedition to Tibet, Royal Geographic Society council member, member of the Royal Automobile Club and for his work negotiating and signing the Nepal–Britain Treaty of 1923.
+He is remembered for his travels in Asia, cartography, study and publication of local cultures and language, his actions on the Younghusband expedition to Tibet, Royal Geographical Society council member, member of the Royal Automobile Club and for his work negotiating and signing the Nepal–Britain Treaty of 1923.

 Early life

 O'Connor was born in 1870, Longford, Ireland, son of land agent Matthew Weld O'Connor, and Harriet Georgina, daughter of Anthony O'Reilly, of Baltrasna, County Meath.
 He had a sister, Lina O'Connor, and two younger brothers Matthew O'Connor and Myles O'Connor.
 He was educated at Charterhouse School as a Junior Scholar, in Verites house, 1884-1887.
 Member of Charterhouse shooting team in 1885, and placing 7th, winning the House Shooting Cup in 1885.

 Wilkinson 1821 pattern sabre, serial number 29781 made in 1889, etched with W.F.T.O'C. initials.

 He passed through the Royal Military Academy in 1888 and was gazetted to the Royal Artillery in 1890.
 He received Henry Wilkinson sabre (number 29781) in 1889, as gift from a family member.